f1nniboy/blog/src/content/_index.md

 max_posts = 3
 +++

-# hello there!
+# Hello there!

-welcome to the personal blog of a random person on the internet. i will share my schizophrenic monologues, ramblings and random thoughts with the world here.
+Welcome to the personal blog of a random person on the internet.
+I will share my schizophrenic monologues, ramblings and miscellaneous thoughts with the world here.